pwntable/parcel-sorting/SETUP.md

 # 🚀 Parcel Sorting System - Quick Start Guide

-A quick, step-by-step guide to compile and run the **Parcel Sorting and Delivery Management System**.
+A quick, step-by-step guide to compile, run, and test the **Parcel Sorting and Delivery Management System**.

 ---